Premier Children's Therapy Center

 Jessica has clinical fieldwork experience in outpatient therapy services working with children with ADHD, developmental delay, Cerebral Palsy, Down Syndrome, picky eating, general motor and coordination deficits, fine motor difficulties, sensory integration, and children on the Autism spectrum.
 She has been trained in the Sequential Oral Sensory (SOS) Feeding Approach to address picky eating,

 Jessica is drawn to outpatient pediatric therapy services because of the ability to form relationships with both children and their families in order to provide the best possible outcome for her patients.
 She is eager to work with other members of your child’s support team including other therapists, teachers, medical professionals, and (most importantly) their caregivers!

-Jessica lives in Brookhaven with her fiancée and 2 dogs!
+Jessica is married and has 2 dogs!
 (GO DAWGS!)